Mindfulness-Based Cognitive Therapy (MBCT-S)

-If after reviewing Kyle’s approach to wellness please email firstname.lastname@example.org to be added to the waitlist.
+After reviewing Kyle’s approach to wellness you may email firstname.lastname@example.org to be added to the waitlist.

 NOTE: The group courses currently offered are not “group therapy” in style or nature, so people are therefore not “talking about their problems and are learning to exercise their mind and harness the power of thought.
-You might consider the group courses as having a personal trainer for the mind.
-To train and condition the mind/body/spirit systems for improved thoughts, balanced emotions, and relationship to body sensations.
+You might consider the group courses as having Kyle as a personal trainer for the Mind, Body, and Spirit/Energy systems to be energized and balanced.

 Hi, and thank you for visiting to see a Mind-Body approach to psychology may be of benefit to you.
 As you’ll see further down this page, I consider every client to have three main systems that interact with each other: Mind, Body, and Energy.
 To save you time, and hopefully money, I suggest looking through a few pages on this site to see if the information presented resonates with you.
 These pages provide you with information and videos on: my history as a Physical Therapist and Firefighter and how it relates to the mind-body approach I use as a psychologist (click here), the mind-body approach I use with counselling (i.e., talk therapy) and psychotherapy (i.e., interventions, click here), some useful resources, and some important advancements in mind-body research (click here).
 These pages are frequently updated so please check back intermittently.

 By far, the most common area I assist clients with is stress.
 However, many are unaware that stress was a main contributor/catalysts to the initial state of feeling the dis-ease.
 Research repeatedly estimates that 60-90% of all disease is caused by stress.
 The stress of COVID is estimated to have a profoundly negative impact on the mental well-being of people across the world.